quocduyenanhnguyen/quocduyenanhnguyen/README.md

 # ABOUT ME

 Welcome to my GitHub profile.
-I am pursuing a bachelor's degree in Business Analytics at San Jose State University and I will graduate in December 2022.
-My career interests are Business Analytics/Data Analytics.
-I enjoy working with data and I enjoy taking lessons on LinkedIn Learning to hone my technical and soft skills.
+I graduated with a bachelor's degree in Business Analytics at San Jose State University - Lucas College and Graduate School of Business and I am currently working full-time as a data analyst at SaaS company here in Sillicon Valley, CA. I enjoy working with data and I enjoy taking lessons on LinkedIn Learning to hone my technical and soft skills.
 It is my passion to discover patterns and meanings in data and figure out a way to bridge the gap between messy data and decision-making process.

 I frequently use my GitHub website to store school projects, any personal projects that I have worked on, and to update projects that I am currently working on as well.
 Thank you for visiting my website, if you have questions/feedback about my projects feel free to reach out to me.
 Stay tuned and enjoy!